Subject area: Archaeology

 At honours level (Years 3 and 4) you have the opportunity to choose from a wide range of more specialised and in-depth archaeology courses delivered by our expert international staff in a lively, small-class environment.

-Courses focus on a time period or a geographic area (e.g. Mesolithic and Neolithic Europe, Bronze Age near east, Iron Age Scotland, prehistoric Mediterranean isles) or on a particular theme or approach (e.g. archaeology of human remains, archaeology of architecture, archaeological illustration, conflict archaeology, ritual and monumentality, scientific methods in bio-archaeology).
+Courses focus on a time period or a geographic area (e.g. Mesolithic and Neolithic Europe, the prehistoric Mediterranean, ancient Egypt) or on a particular theme or approach (e.g. archaeology of human remains, archaeological illustration, conflict archaeology, ritual and monumentality, scientific methods in bio-archaeology).

 The programme ends with your undergraduate dissertation, written during Year 4 on a topic of your choice, jointly agreed on and under the supervision of one of our staff members.